durden/codrspace_cli/README.md

 This repository contains code to interact with the [codrspace](http://codrspace.com) API via the command-line.

 ## Usage

 `python codrspace_cli.py <filename> [username] [api_key]`

+## Install
+    - Clone repository
+    - cd into repository directory
+    - `pip install .`

+Now you will have a new script, `codrspace_cli`, available in your PATH.

+### Codrspace credentials

 You may omit the `username` and `api_key` in the command-line arguments if you create a file that contains this information in `~/.codrspace_credentials`.